Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Expandability and Scaling

-When a rod set is 1- or 2-expandable there is a unique $S$ for for each achievable shape: the existence theorems above determine the multiplicities in $S$.
-For $3$-expandability and higher it's easy to find counter-examples to uniqueness.
+Let $Q$ be the rod set that expands $R$ to the $S$ with shape $\langle a,b \rangle$ and those net rod counts.
+It follows that the discrepancy $\rodcount(n,Q) = \discrepancySeq(n,R,S) = 0$ when $b - \max R < n \le b$.
+Corollary~\ref{cor:maxR0inarow} implies $Q$ is finite. \end{proof} When a rod set is $1$- or $2$-expandable there is at most one $S$ for each possible such expansion.
+The existence theorems above determine the multiplicities in $S$.
+For $3$-expandability and higher it's easy to find counterexamples to uniqueness.
 For example,

 and

 have the same shape, $\langle 2,3,4 \rangle$.